metagenopolis/CroCoDeEL/README.md

 # CroCoDeEL : **CRO**ss-sample **CO**ntamination **DE**tection and **E**stimation of its **L**evels

+## Introduction

+Metagenomic sequencing offers valuable insights into microbial ecosystems.
+However, one of the big issues in metagenomics is cross-sample contamination.
+This occurs when microbial content from samples processed together gets mixed, potentially leading to misleading conclusions.

+We introduce here a tool called CroCoDeEL to detect the specific patterns indicative of cross-sample contamination.
+This method accurately identifies not only the contaminated samples but also pinpoints their contamination sources and their rates.

 ## Installation

 To install CroCoDeEL using Conda, execute the command: